About Cholera

 Community engagement

-Access to safe water: a human right
+Access to safe and clean water, safe sanitation and basic hygiene: a human right

 The basic WASH package

-• Basic hygiene: access to a hand-washing station with soap and water for every household
+• Basic hygiene: access to a hand-washing station with soap and water for every household.

-• Community engagement to manage WASH resources and to promote good hygiene
+• Community engagement to manage WASH resources and to promote good hygiene practices.

 • 844 million people lack access to basic drinking water